Paris, Honestly: The 2026 Luxury Family Guide to Wonder Without the Spiral

 The iconic clock at the Musee d’orsay

 Musée Rodin: The best museum for active kids because it is mostly outdoors.
 Let them mimic The Thinker and run around the sculpture gardens while you enjoy the rose bushes.
+It is the one museum I recommend without any caveats.

 Elie Wiesel Playground in the Marais.
 Let your child burn off energy here before dinner while you people watch and feel like a local